PrimaMateria/nixos/notes.md

 sudo sqlite3 /nix/var/nix/db/db.sqlite -header -column "select path,narSize/1024/1024,datetime(registrationTime,'unixepoch') from ValidPaths where narSize > (1024*1024*128) order by registrationTime desc limit 15;"
 ```

-From all packages currently in the store order by time they were registered, fitler by 128MB size and show first 15 records.
+From all packages currently in the store order by time they were registered, filter by 128MB size and show first 15 records.

 Inside my nixos repository I have prepared nix-shell with sqlite3 client.